Skip to main content

 4. Load factor & expansion:

-• Default load factor: 0.75
+• Default load factor: 0.75 (empirically balances memory footprint and lookup frequency).

-• Threshold = capacity × load factor
+• Threshold = capacity Γ— load factor.

 Important: HashMap is not thread-safe.
 Use ConcurrentHashMap for concurrent access.